-Question Answer Marks 1 Read the following text, which is an extract from an article written by the Icelandic novelist Ragnar Jonasson and published in a British newspaper in 2018.
-25 Discuss what you feel are the most important issues raised in the text relating to the causes and effects of the expansion of English around the world.
+Question Answer Marks 1 Read the following text, which is an extract from a blog published on the Oxford English Dictionary (OED) website in 2021.
+25 Discuss what you feel are the most important issues raised in the text relating to the changing use of English in the world.
 You should refer to specific details from the text as well as to ideas and examples from your wider study of English in the world.
 Mark according to the levels of response marking criteria in Table A. Additional guidance: The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
-Responses might discuss the following: the concepts of a world language, English as a 'global' language, and English as a lingua franca how reading and writing Icelandic is described as a privilege of the few and how it is facing challenges never seen before how English is becoming almost the first language because of tourism the effect this is having on the younger generation the infiltration of another culture as much of the entertainment online is in English how Icelandic is evolving, and adapting to technological change by creating new words how this process is evident in other languages the ubiquity of English around the world and the effect that has on Icelandic and other indigenous languages the potential risk of Icelandic disappearing more or less completely other examples of languages at risk around the world and the concept of language death other examples of languages at risk around the world and the concept of language death the idea that it is almost our moral obligation to save languages from dying, because of the value of the language.
+Responses might discuss the following: the concepts of a world language, English as a 'global' language, and English as a lingua franca how the addition of Bermudian words into the dictionary is a landmark moment for the OED that Linguists classify World Englishes into groups including the British Isles and the Americas and the Caribbean and that Bermudian English does not neatly fit into either category consideration of why some people may be World English enthusiasts how cross-cultural contact and dialect levelling may develop a 'koine' how new Englishes may retain many unique features how the Bermudian dialect is in a category of its own the diversity of sources from which Bermudian words derive the concept of borrowing e.g. chopse.